omgboohoo/container_monkey/README.md

 ## Security Notes

 - Runs with Docker socket access (requires appropriate permissions)
-- Built-in authentication with default credentials (username: `monkey`, password: `monkey`) - change in production
+- Built-in authentication with default credentials (username: `monkeysee`, password: `monkeydo`) - change in production
 - Use nginx reverse proxy with TLS termination and IP-based access control
 - Backups stored in Docker volume for persistence